ngn13/Backcord/README.md

 I explained all commands in commands.md, i also explained how to add cogs in cogs/readme.txt so check them out.

 Um... and i think thats it not much to explain.
-Im not good at explaining things lol.
+Im not good at explaining things lol (and also im not good at markdown).

 And im not responsible for any harm or something (whatever you got what i mean).